Gross national income

-The gross national income (GNI), previously known as gross national product (GNP), is the total domestic and foreign output claimed by residents of a country, consisting of gross domestic product (GDP), plus factor incomes earned by foreign residents, minus income earned in the domestic economy by nonresidents.
-Comparing GNI to GDP shows the degree to which a nation's GDP represents domestic or international activity.
-GNI has gradually replaced GNP in international statistics.
-While being conceptually identical, it is calculated differently.
-GNI is the basis of calculation of the largest part of contributions to the budget of the European Union.
+The gross national income (GNI), previously known as gross national product (GNP), is the total amount of factor incomes earned by the residents of a country.
+It is equal to gross domestic product (GDP), plus factor incomes received from non-resident by residents, minus factor income paid by residents to non-resident.

+In contrast to GDP, GNI is not a concept of value added, but a concept of income.
+GNI is the basis of calculation of the largest part of contributions to the Budget of the European Union.
 In February 2017, Ireland's GDP became so distorted from the base erosion and profit shifting ("BEPS") tax planning tools of U.S. multinationals, that the Central Bank of Ireland replaced Irish GDP with a new metric, Irish Modified GNI (or "GNI*").
-In 2017, Irish GDP was 162% of Irish Modified GNI.
+In 2017, Irish GDP was 127% of Irish GNI and 162% of Irish Modified GNI.